Jensen Motors

 Jensen Motors Limited was a British manufacturer of sports cars and commercial vehicles in West Bromwich, England.
-Brothers Alan and Richard Jensen gave the new name, Jensen Motors Limited, to the commercial- and sports car body-making business of W J Smith & Sons Limited in 1934.
+Brothers Alan and Richard Jensen gave the new name Jensen Motors Limited to the commercial and sports-car body-making business of W J Smith & Sons Limited in 1934.
 It ceased trading in 1976.
 Though trading would resume in 1998, Jensen Motors Limited was dissolved on 30 July 2011.

-Jensen Motors built specialist car bodies for major manufacturers alongside vehicles of their own design using engines and mechanicals sourced from major manufacturers Ford, Austin and Chrysler.
+Jensen Motors built specialist car bodies for major manufacturers alongside vehicles of their own design, using engines and mechanicals sourced from Ford, Austin, and Chrysler.

-The rights to Jensen's trademarks were bought with the company and it briefly operated in Speke, Liverpool, from 1998 to 2002.
+The rights to Jensen's trademarks were bought with the company, and it briefly operated in Speke, Liverpool, from 1998 to 2002.
 Under subsequent owners, a new version of the Jensen Interceptor was announced in 2011.
-It was planned to bring manufacture of that new model back to the former Jaguar motor plant in Browns Lane, Coventry.
+It was planned to bring the manufacture of that new model back to the former Jaguar motor plant in Browns Lane, Coventry.